SoptikHa2/bachelors-thesis/notes/Getting chef to run.md

 end
 ```
 TODO: This paragraph is written in a really bad way, rewrite

 This code simply returns an error, of a number is greater than 4.
 By default, a value *42* is used, but Chef outputs test cases for both branches of the *if* condition.

-Into the *err_test_cases.dat* file, an output that looks like this will be written:
+An output that looks like this will be written to the *err_test_cases.dat* file:
 `246598 0x805984d /path/to/file.lua:4 num=>"*\x00\x00\x00"`, containing timestamp, PC, filename and line, and values of all variables (in this case, a star has acii value *42*, so the variable *num* will be set to value *42* in this case.